yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-implementation.md

       </td>

       <td>
-        This parameter is optional.
-It determines the mode in which the payment forms will be displayed.
+        This optional parameter determines the mode in which the payment forms will be displayed.
       </td>
     </tr>